Your Roadmap: 4 Considerations to build your Agentic Workforce

 External partners can accelerate progress in two ways:

-1. Pattern recognition: what tends to work, what tends to break, and which design choices cause pain three months later
+1. Pattern recognition: what tends to work, what tends to break, and which design choices cause pain three months later 2.
+Delivery structure: a methodology that turns “we should” into “we shipped,” with clear steps, decisions, and accountability

 In other words: less brainstorming, more building.